jan284/Bug-Report-Alt/README.md

 ### Overview
-Program that takes a list of prices and applies a defined tax rate to each price then print the new prices without modifying the initial list.
+Program that takes a list of prices and applies a defined tax rate to each price then prints the new prices without modifying the initial list.

 ### Author
 Janiel Thompson